WUNC Public Radio, LLC Board of Directors

 The LLC board meets three to four times this year, dates and times of the meetings are posted to our website in advance.

-The WUNC Public Radio, LLC Board of Directors will meet virtually on Wednesday, May 26, 2021 between 2-4 p.m.
+The WUNC Public Radio, LLC Board of Directors will meet on Wednesday, November 17, 2021 between 2-4 p.m.

 The University of North Carolina at Chapel Hill’s Board of Trustees has appointed a Board of Directors to provide strategic oversight to WUNC Public Radio, LLC.
 Following is a list of current members: